Amazon Business Wholesale: Operator Guide

 This is also why wholesale attracts technical teams.
 The model is built on repetitive actions that can be standardized.
 Invoice collection, listing approval checks, SKU-level margin screens, restock thresholds, and Business Pricing updates all behave like workflows.
 Once those workflows exist, the account becomes easier to run by exception instead of by constant manual inspection.

-Core Mechanics of the Amazon Wholesale Model
+How Does the Amazon Wholesale Model Work?

 Wholesale on Amazon is straightforward in theory.
 A seller buys branded products in bulk from a manufacturer or distributor, then resells those products against existing ASINs.
 No new brand story is required.
 No listing creation is required in the usual case.
 The seller enters a listing that already has demand and competes with other merchants for the Featured Offer and total share of sales.